ari-language/ari/README.md

 - `medium` = `1`
 - `large` = `2`

-The whole idea of arie is that binary data can be interpreted as one giant number, and we provide ways to break big numbers down into smaller numbers... and label them 🙂.
+The whole idea of ari is that binary data can be interpreted as one giant number, and we provide ways to break big numbers down into smaller numbers... and label them 🙂.

 > **NOTE:** Many other languages can partially model the idea of sum
 > types with "enums".
 The main issue though is enums are often
 > "rounded" to the best matching primitive type(s) (usually some kind
 > of int type).
-In arie every possible sum type has an equivalent
+In ari every possible sum type has an equivalent
 > natural type, which allows for a level of precision not possible in
 > other type systems.

 ## Value bindings & dependant types

-In arie all types have an implicit binding with a corresponding runtime value. [`@`](#dereference-expression) can be used on a type to bring this implicitly bound value from "value-space" into "type-space".
+In ari all types have an implicit binding with a corresponding runtime value. [`@`](#dereference-expression) can be used on a type to bring this implicitly bound value from "value-space" into "type-space".

 Here's an example where [`@`](#dereference-expression) is used to help describe an 24-bit RGB colour image will a dynamically sized `width` &